Deaf/Hard of Hearing

 U.S. News & World Report recently rated our program #8 in the nation among special education graduate programs.

 We were recently ranked the #6 "Most Innovative" master's degree by Masters in Special Education Program Guide.

 Graduates of the Deaf/Hard of Hearing licensure program:

-- Provide instruction directly with students and their families as itinerant teachers.
+- Provide instruction directly with students and their families as itinerant teachers or early interventionists

-- Serve as a consultant to general classroom teachers
+- Serve as a DHH consultant to general classroom teachers

-- Serve students from birth through young adult, who have additional conditions, and come from a variety of cultural, linguistic, and socio-economic backgrounds
+- Serve DHH students from birth through young adults, who come from a variety of cultural, linguistic, and socio-economic backgrounds and/or have disabilities

-All classes are offered in the evening to allow students to maintain full time employment while completing course requirements.
+All classes are offered in the evening to allow students to maintain full time employment while completing course requirements, as long as their employer is flexible in allowing them to complete all practicum requirements.
 Most courses are taught in person on the Minneapolis campus.

 The Deaf/Hard of Hearing and special education M.Ed. program require the completion of 55-61 credits.
 Your total number of required credits may vary based on previous educational experience or licensures.

 Note: This plan is an example only.
 You'll work with your advisor to develop a couse schedule specific to your needs.